Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 For tls/ssl protocols to work you need to create a Self-Signed Certificate.
 To do this, install `OpenSSL`.

-Go into the `cert/` folder and create the private key and Certificate Signing Request:
+Create a `cert/` folder and initialize the private key and Certificate Signing Request:
 ```
 openssl req -newkey rsa:2048 -keyout domain.key -out domain.csr
 ```